SED-ML/KiSAO/tags/README.txt

 This folder contains releases of KiSAO.

+KiSAO 2.11 (OWL 2)
+- Added algorithm and parameter terms for Salis hybrid methods implemented in VCell

 KiSAO 2.10 (OWL 2)
 - Corrected capitalization of OptFlux to Optflux
 - Added BioSimulators identifiers for simulation tools